 Here are some of the pointers on how to make that happen

 - Offline retailers should look at what online stores cannot and do not offer to their customers.
-The biggest advantage of brick-and-mortar stores is that they allow customers to touch and feel products before they make the decision to buy the mattress.
+The biggest advantage of brick-and-mortar stores is that they allow customers to touch and feel products before they make the decision to buy mattresses.

 - Millennials really value their time, and the online experience has shortened their attention span.
 The physical store personnel should keep in mind that a customer has taken the effort to visit the store and their time should not be wasted